Municipal Charges and Traffic Offenses

 New Jersey municipal courts have their own unique rules and procedures.
 These courts also vary greatly in how they are managed.
 If you must appear in a municipal court, do not go alone.
 Rather, consult with and retain an experienced municipal court attorney who can protect your rights and reduce your exposure to the fullest extent possible.

-New Brunswick, New Jersey criminal defense attorney James S. Friedman, Esq., represents clients in municipal courts throughout the State.
+We represent clients in municipal courts throughout the State.
 If you have a minor criminal matter, DWI or traffic summons, contact Mr. Friedman immediately to discuss your options.